 4. Notary Public – is an individual licensed by a state government to serve as an official witness.
 In most states, a Medical POA must be signed and notarized by a notary public to be a binding legal document.

-5. Doctor - a healthcare professional is not necessary to create a Medical Power of Attorney unless there is some question regarding the mental competence of the individual who is giving up power.
-In this situation a doctor's opinion may be required to attest that the individual is in fact mentally competent when entering into the agreement.
-This is of particular relevance for persons with Alzheimer's or other conditions whose symptoms manifest themselves with periods of lucidity and periods of confusion.
+5. Doctor – a healthcare professional is not necessary to create a Medical Power of Attorney unless there is some question about the mental competence of the individual who is giving up power.
+In this situation, a doctor’s opinion may be required to attest that the individual is in fact mentally competent when entering into the agreement.
+This is of particular relevance for persons with Alzheimer’s or other conditions whose symptoms manifest themselves with periods of lucidity and periods of confusion.

 6. Lawyer – legal assistance is not needed to create a Medical Power of Attorney.
 Despite this some families choose to work with and store the document with an attorney.

 7. Relatives – family members of the individual relinquishing power do not need to consent to, be present at the signing, or even be notified of a Medical Power of Attorney.

 8. Conservator – a conservator is an individual appointed by the courts when a Medical Power of Attorney does not exist and the person is declared incompetent.
 They may also be referred to as a court-appointed guardian.
 They are not involved in the creation of the POA, but it is terminology of which one should be aware.